On the super-Liouville equations on the sphere: Introduction

 See \cite{jost2007super} for more details.

-When ${h_1} \equiv 2$ and ${h_2} \equiv - 1$, Jost and his collaborators in \cite{jost2007super,jost2009energy} investigated the geometric and analytic properties of the equation (\ref{prev-sup-Liou}), including the regularities and the blow-up phenomenons of weak solutions.
+When ${h_1} \equiv 2$ and ${h_2} \equiv - 1$, Jost et al. \cite{jost2007super,jost2009energy} investigated the geometric and analytic properties of equation (\ref{prev-sup-Liou}), including the regularities and the blow-up phenomenons of weak solutions.
 In particular, when \( \Sigma \) is a sphere, the authors demonstrated that the blow-up points are confined to at most a single point and obtained the precise blow-up value of \( 4\pi \).

-When $h_1 \equiv1$ and $h_2 \equiv \rho>0$ is a parameter, Jevnikar-Malchiodi-Wu in \cite{MR4206467} studied the existence of solutions on the sphere and obtained disturbance results by using bifurcation method and Morse theory in variational method.
+When $h_1 \equiv1$ and $h_2 \equiv \rho>0$ is a parameter, Jevnikar et al. \cite{MR4206467} studied the existence of solutions on the sphere and obtained perturbation results by using bifurcation method and Morse theory in variational method.

-When $h_1 \equiv-1$, $h_2 \equiv \rho\in\mathbb{R}$ and the genus $\gamma$ of the surface $M$ is greater than 1, Jevnikar-Malchiodi-Wu in \cite{jevnikar2020existence1} used the mountain pass theorem and the linking theorem to show that the equation (\ref{prev-sup-Liou}) has non-trivial solutions (which refers to solutions satisfying $\psi\not \equiv0$) provided that $\rho$ does not belong to the spectrum of the Dirac operator $\slashiii{D}$.
+When $h_1 \equiv-1$, $h_2 \equiv \rho\in\mathbb{R}$ and the genus $\gamma$ of the surface $M$ is greater than 1, Jevnikar et al. \cite{jevnikar2020existence1} used the mountain pass theorem and the linking theorem to show that equation (\ref{prev-sup-Liou}) has nontrivial solutions (which refers to solutions satisfying $\psi\not \equiv0$) provided that $\rho$ does not belong to the spectrum of the Dirac operator $\slashiii{D}$.

 When $h_1$ or $h_2$ in equation (\ref{prev-sup-Liou}) is not a constant, the equation is not conformally invariant.
-In this case, unlike the prescribed Gaussian curvature problem, there are relatively few results.
-In \cite{han2024existence}, on closed surfaces with genus $\gamma$ greater than 1, if $h_1<0$ and $h_2 \equiv \rho\in\mathbb{R}$, then we proved the existence of non-trivial solutions provided that $\rho$ is not in the spectrum of the weighted Dirac operator.
+In this case, unlike the prescribed Gaussian curvature problem, there are relatively few results on the existence of nontrivial solutions.
+In a previous work \cite{han2024existence}, we established the existence of nontrivial solutions on closed surfaces with genus $\gamma > 1$, under the conditions that $h_1 < 0$ and $h_2 \equiv \rho \in \mathbb{R}$, provided that $\rho$ does not belong to the spectrum of the weighted Dirac operator.

 For the research on super-Liouville equations on more generally closed surfaces and surfaces with nonempty boundary, see \cite{jevnikar2020existence1,MR4206467,jost2007super,jost2009energy,jost2014boundary,jost2014qualitative,jost2015local}.
 The generalization of the super-Liouville equation to higher dimensions (\(n \geq 3\)) is known as the Dirac-Einstein equation, which has been the subject of many studies.
 For more details, we refer to \cite{MR4267625,MR4505161,MR1709232,MR1793008,MR1738150,MR3906258,MR4844577,MR4707830}.